elasticio/elasticio.github.io/content/_guides/embedded-recipe-deployment.md

 title: Embedded Recipe Deployment
 description: This document provides basic information on embedded recipe deployment.
 layout: article
-order: 2
+order: 5
-section: Marketplace
+section: Recipes Feature
-category: Marketplace
+category: Recipes Feature
 ---

 There is a way to provide a direct link to a Recipe Deployment for an end user.
 It’s intended for cases when the end user doesn’t want to manage the elastic.io platform.
 Eio customer can prepare a platform and compile a link for an end user so he will authenticate and be able to update Credentials used in the Deployment and restart Flows using them.